wbamberg/idl-reference/docs/nsIApplicationUpdateService.md

 Adds a listener that receives progress and state information about the
 update that is currently being downloaded, e.g. to update a user
 interface.
-@param   listener
-         An object implementing nsIRequestObserver and optionally
-         nsIProgressEventSink that is to be notified of state and
-         progress information as the update is downloaded.

 #### Parameters ####